Gastric Sleeve Surgery (Vertical Sleeve Gastrectomy)

 Gastric sleeve surgery, or vertical sleeve gastrectomy, is one of the newer types of bariatric surgery.
-This surgery can also be referred to medically as gastric sleeve resection, sleeve gastrectomy, tube gastrectomy or laparoscopic sleeve gastrectomy.
+It can also be referred to medically as gastric sleeve resection, sleeve gastrectomy, tube gastrectomy or laparoscopic sleeve gastrectomy.

 During this procedure a bariatric surgeon removes about 85 percent of the stomach so that it takes the shape of a tube or sleeve.
 This operation is performed laparoscopically, meaning that the surgeon makes small incisions as opposed to one large incision.
 He or she inserts a viewing tube with a small camera (laparoscope) and other tiny instruments into these small incisions to remove part of the stomach.
 The tube-shaped stomach that is left is sealed closed with staples.